meerimbatyr/USER-CRUD/README.md

 ## User Crud Application

+- used mockapi.io to create API for users,books and reviews

 - Login page to authenticate the admin
+  - Only admin can login now
+  ## Challenges * wokring with array of objects to validate users
 - Users page
   - Search by name,email
-  - pagination
+  - Pagination
-  - ability to create, update and delete users
+  - Ability to create, update and delete users
 - Books page from each user
   - List of books for each user
-  - ability to create,update,delete
+  - Ability to create,update,delete
-  - link to book details
+  - Link to book details
 - Book details page
   - Ratings
   - Ability to leave a review and delete review

 -Ability to logout

+## Areas to improve
+- work with array of objects to validate users
+- users except admin cannot create, update,delete data
+- on review page shoould be displayed the current user name

 https://zany-roof.surge.sh/